Ornithopter: Applications for uncrewed ornithopters

 In 2002, Krister Wolff and Peter Nordin of Chalmers University of Technology in Sweden, built a flapping-wing robot that learned flight techniques.
 The balsa-wood design was driven by machine learning software technology known as a steady-state linear evolutionary algorithm.
 Inspired by natural evolution, the software "evolves" in response to feedback on how well it performs a given task.
 Although confined to a laboratory apparatus, their ornithopter evolved behavior for maximum sustained lift force and horizontal movement.

 Since 2002, Prof. Theo van Holten has been working on an ornithopter that is constructed like a helicopter.
 The device is called the "ornicopter" and was made by constructing the main rotor so that it would have no reaction torque.

 In 2008, Amsterdam Airport Schiphol started using a realistic-looking mechanical hawk designed by falconer Robert Musters.
 The radio-controlled robot bird is used to scare away birds that could damage the engines of airplanes.

 In 2012, RoBird (formerly Clear Flight Solutions), a spin-off of the University of Twente, started making artificial birds of prey (called RoBird®) for airports and agricultural and waste-management industries.

-Adrian Thomas (zoologist) and Alex Caccia founded Animal Dynamics Ltd in 2015, to develop a mechanical analogue of dragonflies to be used as a drone that will outperform quadcopters.
+Adrian Thomas and Alex Caccia founded Animal Dynamics Ltd in 2015, to develop a mechanical analogue of dragonflies to be used as a drone that will outperform quadcopters.
 The work is funded by the Defence Science and Technology Laboratory, the research arm of the British Ministry of Defence, and the United States Air Force.